gisaia/arlas_playground/sunny_osm/README.md

 The path `ARLAS_DEMO_LOCAL_DATA_PATH` can be changed to any path of your liking.

+If the script does not work, the files can directly be retrieved on [Google Cloud](https://console.cloud.google.com/storage/browser/gisaia-public/demo/sunny_osm).

 ## Transform the data

 To transform the data, a notebook is available to cross the data sources.